Braid group symmetries of Grassmannian cluster algebras: Introduction

 The definition of cluster variables is recursive and somewhat technical.
 It begins with an initial choice of a \emph{cluster} -- a distinguished collection of elements in the cluster algebra -- and produces new cluster variables one at a time, by exchanging a current cluster variable for a neighboring one.
 The new cluster variable is defined algebraically in terms of the current cluster, in what is known as an \emph{exchange relation}.
 An extra layer of subtlety is provided by designating certain initial variables as \emph{frozen}: these variables are never themselves exchanged, but they appear in the exchange relations defining new cluster variables.
 In any given cluster, the list of exchange relations defining the neighboring cluster variables is encoded by a \emph{quiver}.
 Each time a cluster is exchanged for a new one, this list updates according to its own dynamical rules (in a process called \emph{quiver mutation}).

-This paper presents a way of calculating cluster variables and clusters for Grassmannians without performing explicit exchange relations, using an appropriate group of symmetries.
-Let $k$ and $n$ be a pair of positive integers with $n= kr$ a multiple of $k$.
-Let $\tGr(k,n)$ denote the (affine cone over) the Grassmannian of $k$-dimensional subspaces in~$\bbc^n$, and let $B_k$ denote the braid group on $k$ strands.
-We define a cluster-preserving action of $B_k$ on the cluster variables for~$\tGr(k,n)$.
-Specifically, we use Artin's presentation~\eqref{eq:braidrelns} for $B_k$.
-For each Artin generator, we define a regular map $\sigma_i \colon \tGr(k,n) \to \tGr(k,n)$ (cf.~ Remark~\ref{rmk:nontechnicalsigmai} for a description of $\sigma_i$ that can be read without any background).
+This paper presents a non-recursive way of calculating cluster variables and clusters for Grassmannians, by an action of an appropriate group of symmetries.
+Let $\tGr(k,n)$ denote (the affine cone over) the Grassmannian of $k$-dimensional subspaces in~$\bbc^n$ and $\tGr^\circ(k,n) \subset \tGr(k,n)$ the Zariski-open subset cut out by the non-vanishing of the frozen variables.
+Let $d = \gcd(k,n)$ and $B_d$ denote the braid group on $d$ strands.
+We define (cf~Definition~\ref{defn:sigmai}) regular automorphisms $\sigma_i \colon \tGr^\circ(k,n) \to \tGr^\circ(k,n)$ which satisfy the braid relations.

-The pullback $\sigma_i^*$ of $\sigma_i$ to the coordinate ring $\bbc[\tGr(k,n)]$ is a \emph{quasi-automorphism}~\cite{Fraser} of the cluster structure.
-Thus $\sigma_i^*$ permutes the set of cluster variables, and furthermore permutes the clusters, up to monomials in the frozen variables.
-Likewise, the $\sigma_i^*$ satisfy the braid relations, but only up to monomials in the frozen variables.
-The resulting action of $B_k$ preserves (the non-frozen part of) each quiver, defining a homomorphism from $B_k$ to the \emph{cluster modular group} $\CMG$ of Fock and Goncharov.The homomorphism $B_k \to \CMG$ is not faithful -- the center $Z(B_k)$ is infinite cyclic, generated by an element $\Delta^2 \in B_k$, but the image of $\Delta^2$ in $\CMG$ has order $r$.
-We expect that the relation $\Delta^{2r} = 1$ presents the kernel $B_k \to \CMG$ provided $n$ is sufficiently large.
+The pullback $\sigma_i^*$ to the coordinate ring $\bbc[\tGr(k,n)]$ is a \emph{quasi-automorphism}~\cite{Fraser} of the cluster structure, hence $\sigma_i^*$ induces a permutation of the cluster variables, clusters, and cluster monomials, in $\bbc[\tGr(k,n)]$.
+The resulting $B_d$ action preserves (the non-frozen part of) each quiver, defining a homomorphism from $B_d$ to the \emph{cluster modular group} $\CMG = \CMG(\Gr(k,n))$, a certain symmetry group of a cluster algebra introduced by Fock and Goncharov.
+Together with the well-known twisted cyclic shift automorphism $\rho$ of $\Gr(k,n)$, this homomorphism can be enriched to a homomorphism $\hat{B}_{\hat{A}_{d-1}} \to \CMG$, where $\hat{B}_{\hat{A}_{d-1}}$ is the $d$-strand \emph{extended affine braid group} \cite{ExtendedBraid}.
+We note two extreme cases: when $k$ divides $n$, the extended affine braid group action reduces to an action by the ordinary braid group~$B_k$ (cf. Lemma~\ref{lem:consecutivecomp}).
+On the other hand, when $k$ and $n$ are coprime, the braid group $B_d=B_1$ is trivial and our constructions do not give rise to new symmetries.